venomlinux/scratchpkg/README.md

         install -dm $SRC/example.conf $PKG/etc/example.conf
     }

-You can also use headers (except for description, as it needs for search function of `scratch`) as array, example: depends=(package1 package2 package3).
+You can also use headers (except for description, as it needs for search function of `scratch`) as array, example:

+    backup=(etc/example.conf etc/foobar.conf)
+    conflict=(foobar2)
+    depends=(package1 package2 package3)
+    makedepends=(cmake gcc)
+    noextract=(example.tar.gz foobar.tar.xz)

-*Note:* When create new package, its recommended to build using fakeroot first to make sure the build script is not broken and leave untracked file inside system
+*Note: When create new package, its recommended to build using fakeroot first to make sure the build script is not broken and leave untracked file inside system.*

 #### Format:

-* `description`: Short description for package
+* `description`: Short description for package.
-* `backup`: File need backup when upgrading package (without leading with '/')
+* `backup`: File need backup when upgrading package (without leading with '/').
-* `conflict`: Specify package conflict, separate with space
+* `conflict`: Specify package conflict, separate with space.
-* `depends`: Dependencies and runtime dependencies, separate with space
+* `depends`: Dependencies and runtime dependencies, separate with space.
-* `makedepends`: Make dependencies, checked only when build package, not checked when install prebuit package, separate with space
+* `makedepends`: Make dependencies, checked only when build package, not checked when install prebuit package, separate with space.
-* `noextract`: Specify file no need to extract, separate with space
+* `noextract`: Specify file no need to extract, separate with space.
-* `name`: Package name, need same as port directory
+* `name`: Package name, need same as port directory's name.
-* `version`: Package's version
+* `version`: Package's version.
-* `release`: Package's release version, useful when build script need change with same same package version
+* `release`: Package's release version, useful when build script need change with same package version.
-* `options`: Package's build options, see 'Package options' for available options
+* `options`: Package's build options, see 'Package options' for available options.
-* `source`: Package's source urls, separate with space, can use as '$name-$version.tar.gz::https://github.com/achieve/$version.tar.gz'
+* `source`: Package's source urls, separate with space, can use as '$name-$version.tar.gz::https://github.com/achieve/$version.tar.gz'.

 ## Package options

-    libtool:     Keep libtool file (*.la) in packages
+    libtool:     Keep libtool file (*.la) in packages.
-    emptydirs:   Keep empty directories in packages
+    emptydirs:   Keep empty directories in packages.
-    strip:       Strip symbols from binaries/libraries
+    strip:       Strip symbols from binaries/libraries.
-    docs:        Keep docs directories specified by DOC_DIRS
+    docs:        Keep docs directories specified by DOC_DIRS.
-    purge:       Remove files specified in PURGE_FILES
+    purge:       Remove files specified in PURGE_FILES.
-    zipman:      Compress manual (man and info) pages in MAN_DIRS with gzip
+    zipman:      Compress manual (man and info) pages in MAN_DIRS with gzip.
-    buildflags:  Enable buildflags (CFLAGS and CXXFLAGS)
+    buildflags:  Enable buildflags (CFLAGS and CXXFLAGS).
-    makeflags:   Enable makeflags (MAKEFLAGS)
+    makeflags:   Enable makeflags (MAKEFLAGS).

-This option is set in `/etc/scratchpkg.conf` for global options: `OPTIONS=()`.
-For per package, set options in package's spkgbuild: `options=()`.
+This option is set in `/etc/scratchpkg.conf` for global options;

+  `OPTIONS=()`

+For per package, set options in package's spkgbuild;

+  `options=()`

 Add '!' in front of options to disable it, example for disable strip and remove empty directory in package (per package) as follows;